SAP-samples/btp-terraform-mooc-terra1/units/unit_2_2/README.md

 ## Summary 🪄

-We created our first Terraform configuration which provisoned a subacount on SAP BTP.
+We created our first Terraform configuration which provisioned a subaccount on SAP BTP.
 In the course of this provisioning we walked through a typical Terraform flow.

 With that let us continue to [Unit 2.3 - Inspecting the Terraform state](../unit_2_3/README.md)